cassgvp/github-for-collaborative-documentation/docs/tut/5-Make-your-own-documentation.md

 A license file is essential to indicate to others how you want your repository to be reused and credited.

-To get the license file in place, I'm going to use the "add file" function and simply add a title.
-I'll fill in the details later!
+To get the license file in place, I'm going to use the "add file" function and add a title and a link to the CC-BY legal wording.

 To save your changes, describe what you did in the commit message, then press "commit"